Visit Fine Woodworking

 One thing I didn't touch on was the actual router bit holders.
 Because there are seven drawers in this table, there is plenty of room for all sorts of router-related accessories and bits.
 Again, I feel the method of how you display the bits in each drawer to be user defined as this will give you something to putz around with.
 If you decide to build this cabinet and feel you've come up with something snazzy, I'd like to hear from you.
 If you have any questions just Email ME.

 I trust you'll enjoy building your new router table as much as you'll enjoy using it.
-I had a jolly nice time putzing around with mine - the shopping trips to the landfill aside - because I was able to incorporate ideas I've been thinking of since I built my previous table 6 years ago.
+I had a jolly nice time putzing around with mine - the shopping trips to the landfill aside - because I was able to incorporate ideas I've been thinking of since I built my previous table in 1995.

 I'd really like to hear from you if you decide to build this table or a version thereof .
 If you do, feel free to send ME a written description and some pics and I'll post it HERE where our woodworking colleagues can see how your table looks and perhaps inspire them to build their own.